buildpacks/rfcs/text/0000-create-repo-issues.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

-This RFC would entail a proposed change to the RFC process, as defined in the https://github.com/buildpacks/rfcs/blob/main/README.md.
+No. However, this RFC would entail a proposed change to the RFC process, as defined in the https://github.com/buildpacks/rfcs/blob/main/README.md.
 It would now read:

-Once an RFC has been accepted, the RFC author should create (an) issue(s) in the relevant repositories to implement the RFC, [referencing](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests) the RFC PR.
+Once an RFC has been accepted, (a) maintainer(s) from the relevant sub-team(s) should create (an) issue(s) in the relevant repositories to implement the RFC, [referencing](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests) the RFC PR.
+At that point, they should add the label `issues-created` to the RFC.

 Upon seeing the issue(s) created, the team member who merges the pull request should do the following:
 * Assign an id based off the pull request number.